I Am an Activist FOR Food

 This is especially true in agriculture.

-As a farmer who grows corn, des haricots, pecans, and other crops, I’m always thinking about how new technologies can create a more resilient food system—but because of colonial mindsets, I continue to encounter resistance to this idea.
+As a farmer who grows corn, beans, pecans, and other crops, I’m always thinking about how new technologies can create a more resilient food system—but because of colonial mindsets, I continue to encounter resistance to this idea.

 So I’ve become an activist for food.

-I used to be an activist for racial justice en Afrique du sud.
+I used to be an activist for racial justice in South Africa.
 I battled against the cruelty of apartheid.
 I’m pleased to say that despite ongoing difficulties, we prevailed in this important effort.

 We need these tools to feed ourselves and lift Africa out of poverty.